 In 2007 when I stopped working for them and started The Sales Whisperer®, I was brought back to Austin to help Dell deploy Salesforce and train their 3,000 North American inside and outside sales reps.

 I actually brought in a team of five, and we helped train all through the summer, and two of us were retained to assist with new hire training for about seven additional months.

 It was a good gig, and I really got to know Salesforce since the Dell deployment was Salesforce's largest single installation at that point.

 And for companies like Dell, Salesforce is what they need because that is Salesforce's sweet spot.
 They were made for big deployments and complex integrations with ERP systems, accounting, service, etc.

-A static CRM is a liability because it does not make you money on its own.
+But Salesforce is a static CRM, which is a liability for SMB users because it does not make you money while you sleep.

-(Hint: That's why Salesforce purchased ExactTarget who had already purchased Pardot.
+(Hint: That's why Salesforce purchased ExactTarget, which had already purchased Pardot.
 See "Salesforce After The ExactTarget Purchase.")

-Ford makes money (without a government bailout that bought Union votes) because they mastered the assembly line and automation.
+Ford makes money because it mastered the assembly line and then automation.

 Ditto for McDonald's.